smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Data Factory Metadata Demo/readme.md

 To get started, download the `Data Factory Metadata Demo PDF.pdf` and follow along with each slide.

 In this directory you will find the following files:
-*  Sample text files (`Customer_1.txt`,'Customer_2.txt`,`Customer_3.txt`) that we will import using Azure Data Factory.
+*  Sample text files (`Customer_1.txt`,`Customer_2.txt`,`Customer_3.txt`) that we will import using Azure Data Factory.
-*  A script (Data Factory SQL DDL Scripts.sql) to create the tables and stored procedure that we will use in this Demo.
+*  A script (`Data Factory SQL DDL Scripts.sql`) to create the tables and stored procedure that we will use in this Demo.

-I've also included the Power Point presentation (Data Factory MetaData Demo PowerPoint.pptx') that you can download and add notes or modify as needed.
+I've also included the Power Point presentation (`Data Factory MetaData Demo PowerPoint.pptx`) that you can download and add notes or modify as needed.

 ## Conclusion